Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Methods

 Full structural relaxation was carried out for both collinear ferromagnetic (FM) and non-magnetic (NM) states in the case of parent LaFe$_{12}$Si alloy, while only the lattice parameter $a$ was relaxed (without relaxation of the internal atomic positions) for the materials doped with $s$- or $p$-block interstitials.
 A 7 $\times$ 7 $\times$ 7 $k$-point grid was used to discretize the first Brillouin zone and the energy convergence criterion was set to $5\times10^{-7}$~eV during the energy minimization process.
-The spin-orbit interaction was turned off during the calculations.
+The effect of spin-orbit coupling was tested for the parent alloy, where we found negligible contributions to the magnetic moments ($<10^{-3}\mu_{B}$) and total energies ($<10^{-6}$~eV) and thus it was turned off for the calculations presented here.
 Finally, data presented in Fig.~\ref{fig:PDOS} was calculated on a dense 19 $\times$ 19 $\times$ 19 grid of $k$-points for high accuracy.

-In the second part of this study, we have taken a fixed spin moment (FSM) approach within the tight-binding theorem using linear muffin tin orbitals (TB-LMTO) as implemented in Stuttgart TB-LMTO code.\cite{LMTO,Stuttgartcode,FSM} This method requires carefully adjusted overlapping Wigner-Seitz (WS) atomic spheres included in the calculations to complete the basis and to provide an accurate description of the electron density throughout the entire unit cell.
+In the second part of this study, we have taken a fixed spin moment (FSM) approach within the tight-binding theorem using linear muffin tin orbitals (TB-LMTO) as implemented in the Stuttgart TB-LMTO code~\cite{LMTO,Stuttgartcode,FSM}.
+This method requires carefully adjusted overlapping Wigner-Seitz (WS) atomic spheres included in the calculations to complete the basis and to provide an accurate description of the electron density throughout the entire unit cell.
 Consequently, the structural parameters of the relaxed lattice are inherently dependent on the volume occupied by the WS spheres and/or empty spheres.
 For this reason, we used VASP code (see above) for relaxation.
 Nevertheless, the TB-LMTO approach allows us to evaluate the total energy difference between FM and NM states, $\Delta F(M)$ as a function of fixed spin moment $M$ as well as the corresponding density of states (DOS) and band dispersions.
-H, B, C, and N atoms were considered to fully occupy the 24$d$ crystallographic site, LaSiFe$_{12}$Z$_{3}$, for the study.
 A dense mesh with 48$\times$48$\times$48 $k$-points (for the DOS calculations) or with 12$\times$12$\times$12 $k$-points (for the FSM calculations) was used.